gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 Kailey Wachhorst: Senior at California Polytechnic State University, San Luis Obispo.
 California, USA.
 Major in Communication and minor in Industrial Technology.

+Tolga Kayapinar:
+from Munich, Germany
+5th semester bachelor student in business informatics at the Universty of Applied Sciences in Munich

 ## The Challenge:

 ### The Challenge-givers